French lower house backs new prostitution law

 Legislation in France lies somewhere between laws in the Netherlands and Germany, where registered sex workers pay taxes and receive health benefits, and Sweden, where clients are already targeted.

-But as France considers adopting a much tougher attitude, prostitution in Germany has become a heated political issue once again - 11 years after the country decriminalised prostitution and gave sex workers legal status that allowed them to get health insurance and pensions.
+But as France considers adopting a much tougher attitude, prostitution in Germany has become a heated political issue once again - 11 years after the country decriminalized prostitution and gave sex workers legal status that allowed them to get health insurance and pensions. ($1 = 0.7360 euros)

 (Reporting By Nicholas Vinocur and Emile Picy; editing by Leigh Thomas and Mark John)